brandonnshore/stolen/README.md

-# Raspberry - Custom Clothing Ecommerce Platform
+# StolenTee - Custom Clothing Ecommerce Platform

 A full-stack ecommerce platform for custom clothing with a live design customizer.
 Customers can select products, upload artwork or add text, choose decoration methods and placements, and see real-time price updates.
 The platform generates production-ready files and spec sheets for fulfillment partners.